We only use the highest quality materials whether you are working with metals or woods.

 Great Metal Choices

-Whether the entire door is composed of metal, or it is made from a combination of metal, wood, glass and even gold inlay, our craftspeople will ensure your satisfaction.
+Whether the entire wrought iron door is composed of metal, or it is made from a combination of metal, wood, glass and even gold inlay, our craftspeople will ensure your satisfaction.
 There are several fine choices of metals to choose from which are used in the art of our custom exterior door construction.
 The choice of metals is a personal one influenced by individual taste and, perhaps, budget.
 Obviously, a door of pure gold might be the most expensive door known, while a door of cast iron would be quite inexpensive in comparison.
 Whichever metal you choose, Monarch Custom Doors assures you that you will be very pleased with your selection.
 From wrought iron front doors to copper-infused entrances, the only limit is your imagination!

 The difference between both cast and wrought iron is really whether the metal has a very high carbon content, such as cast iron does, and must be poured into a mold because it can’t be forged or rolled.
 Wrought iron, on the other hand, has a much lower carbon content so it can be forged and welded.
 Copper is a beautiful metal and is easily worked.
 Bronze and Brass, which are really copper alloys, are used in the construction of fine, luxury, and special purpose doors (see the set of double bronze theater doors on this website).
 The doors can be made of solid metal or a metal overlay on a different material depending on the particular requirements for the door.
 Additionally, those metals can also be used as inlays on wood and glass doors.
-Whichever metal or combination of materials you choose, our artisans and craftspeople will provide you a truly one-of-a-kind piece of art with our top-notch custom doors.
+Whichever metal or combination of materials you choose, our artisans and craftspeople will provide you a true one-of-a-kind piece of art with our top-notch custom doors.

 Cast Iron & Wrought Iron